Tuna Tartare with Ginger and Sesame

 tuna-avocado-tartare2.JPG

-My weeknight Asian-style tuna and avocado tartare flavoured with ginger, lime, sesame and soy is served with crispy fat-free rice paper crispies.
+My weeknight Asian-style tuna tartare recipe with avocado flavoured with ginger, lime, sesame and soy is served with crispy fat-free rice paper crispies.
 This easy tuna tartare recipe is fresh and sophisticated; making it the perfect appetizer for entertaining.

 Is Tuna Tartare raw?